 How to Get DEA Approval for the First Homeschool Application They've Ever Seen in Nunavut

-If your Nunavut DEA has never processed a homeschool application before — and with fewer than ten registered homeschool families in the entire territory, that's almost certainly your situation — the approval process depends more on how you present your application than on the application itself.
+If your Nunavut DEA has never processed a homeschool application before — and with fewer than ten officially registered home-schooled students across the territory in the 2023-2024 academic year, that may be your situation — the review process depends more on how you present your application than on the application itself.
 You're not just submitting documents.
 You're teaching your DEA how to do something they've never done.
-The families who get approved on the first submission are the ones who arrive with a complete, legally grounded package that leaves the DEA with nothing to question.
+A complete, legally grounded package gives the DEA a clear basis for review, but the EPP may be revised or resubmitted.

 This is fundamentally different from withdrawing in Ontario, BC, or Alberta, where school boards have institutional memory and established procedures for homeschool registrations.
 In Nunavut, you're likely dealing with elected community members and a school principal who have never seen Section 21 of the Education Act applied in practice.
 Your job is to make their first experience easy enough that they say yes.